JoelB/proxy-tray/README.md

 This script provides a tray icon to quickly open a SOCKS proxy with SSH through a specific host and set the system-wide proxy settings to use it.
 This is useful if you use an SSH jump host and sometime need to quickly proxy through (e.g. to access internal intranet resources).
-This app will only affect connections from applications that use the GNOME system proxy settings.
+This applet will only affect connections from applications that use the GNOME system proxy settings.

 ## Usage